 Venous or vein disease occurs when the veins in your legs become unable to return blood back from your legs to your heart.

-Healthy leg veins have valves that keep blood flowing to the heart.
-Venous reflux disease, also known as chronic venous disease or venous insufficiency, develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.
-Chronic venous disease refers to persistent, progressive conditions that worsen over time and should be addressed with intervention by our vascular specialists to help alleviate and decrease pain and discomfort.
-If patients are left untreated, their symptoms of vein disease can worsen over time.
+Healthy leg veins have valves; they keep blood flowing to the heart.
+Venous reflux disease, also known as chronic venous disease or venous insufficiency, develops when the valves stop working properly.
+That allows blood to flow backward ( reflux) and pool in your lower leg veins.
+Chronic venous disease refers to persistent, progressive conditions that worsen over time.
+This disease should be addressed with intervention by our vascular specialists to help alleviate and decrease pain and discomfort.
+If left untreated, your symptoms of vein disease can worsen over time.

 What are Common Types of Chronic Venous Disease?

 Chronic venous disease (CVD) is a term which encompasses several chronic conditions related to or caused by various vein disorders.
-Among the most common types of chronic venous disease are varicose veins and spider veins.
+Varicose veins and spider veins are among the most common types of CVD.

-Varicose veins occur when faulty valves in the veins allow the blood to flow in the wrong direction.
-The blood stagnates in the vein, causing it to swell.
+Varicose veins occur when faulty valves in the veins allow your blood to flow in the wrong direction.
+As a result, the blood lingers in the vein, causing it to swell.
 Varicose veins can cause the legs to swell or feel achy, heavy and tired.
 A person with varicose veins also may experience itching, burning, numbness or tingling.
 Nighttime leg cramps, restless leg syndrome, and—in extreme cases—leg ulcers can be the result of varicose veins.

-Swelling in the legs or edema occur when fluid becomes trapped in the soft tissues of the leg from malfunctioning valves in the veins.
-When the valves in leg veins begin to weaken, or fail, the blood can no longer be pumped out of the legs properly.
-This causes fluid and blood to become trapped in the legs.
-When the fluid begins to build up, the leg may begin to swell.
+Swelling in the legs (edema) occurs when fluid gets trapped in your soft leg tissue.
+This happens because of malfunctioning valves in your veins.
+When leg vein valves weaken or fail, the blood can no longer be pumped out of the legs properly.
+This traps fluid and blood in your legs.
+Then, as the fluid builds up, the leg may begin to swell.
 The term for the buildup of fluid which leads to swelling in the body is edema.

 Chronic vein disease can lead to non-healing ulcers or open sores in the lower legs.
 Venous ulcers usually develop around the ankle and can vary in size from very small to several inches in diameter.
-While usually not very painful, venous ulcers can occasionally be quite painful or become infected, increasing the risk of further complications such as a bone infection or even amputation.
+While usually not very painful, venous ulcers can be quite painful.
+They can also get infected, increasing the risk of further complications such as a bone infection or even amputation.

-If you’re experiencing chronic pain in your pelvic area, it can be due to an issue with your veins.
+If you’re experiencing chronic pain in your pelvic area, it could be due to a vein issue.
 Due to a number of different factors, the veins in a woman’s lower abdomen may not function as well as they should.
 When this happens, veins in the pelvis can enlarge and change shape, in a way that’s very similar to varicose veins.

 Who Is at Risk for Vein Disease?

-A variety of risk factors may contribute to a person developing vein disease.
-Some are unavoidable, such as age and genetics, but other health and lifestyle elements may also lead to vascular conditions, such as varicose veins or chronic venous insufficiency.
-It is estimated that one in three Americans over the age of 45 has some form of vascular disease.
+A variety of risk factors may contribute to vein disease.
+Some are unavoidable, such as age and genetics.
+But other health and lifestyle elements may also lead to vascular conditions, such as varicose veins or chronic venous insufficiency.
+About one in three Americans over the age of 45 has some form of vascular disease.

 Why Choose Texas Endovascular for Vein Treatment?

 At Texas Endovascular, we want to be your choice for non-surgical treatment of vein disease such as varicose and spider veins, leg ulcers, lymphedema and PAD.
 When you choose our team of vascular specialists, you will come to an outpatient, office-based setting and will not have to worry about undergoing surgery, expensive hospital stays, or a lengthy recovery time.
-Our providers are experts in the field of Vascular and Interventional Radiology, and are specially trained in the use of guided imaging technology that is utilized in many of our minimally-invasive procedures.
+Our providers are experts in the field of Vascular and Interventional Radiology, and are specially trained to use guided imaging technology for our minimally-invasive procedures.

-Rest assured your safety comes first to our team.
+Rest assured your safety comes first with our team.
 Vein or Venous treatments have advanced beyond the painful treatments of the past.
-Today we incorporate ultrasound and sclerotherapy treatments specifically designed to allow for the body to eliminate unsightly veins.
-Dr. William C. Fox , Dr. Eric Hardee, Dr. AJ Valenson, and the entire supporting staff at Texas Endovascular have the experience, training, and expertise needed to help you live pain-free as possible and return your legs to a youthful appearance.
+Today we incorporate ultrasound and sclerotherapy treatments specifically designed to allow your body to eliminate unsightly veins.
+Dr. William C. Fox , Dr. Eric Hardee, Dr. AJ Valenson, and the entire supporting staff at Texas Endovascular have the experience, training, and expertise needed to help you live pain-free and to return your legs to a youthful appearance.

 Non-Surgical Vein Disease Treatment in Houston

-In the past, patients had to undergo painful procedures called vein stripping, which involved hospital admission, general anesthesia and a long, difficult recovery period requiring time off from work or school.
+In the past, patients had to undergo a painful procedure called vein stripping, which involved hospital admission, general anesthesia and a long, difficult recovery period.
+Not to mention time off from work or school.
 Thankfully, that is no longer necessary!
-Dr. Fox , Dr. Hardee, and Dr. Valenson have over 30 years of combined specialized experience in performing state-of-the-art, minimally invasive procedures that are completed in a comfortable, outpatient setting with local anesthesia.
+Dr. Fox , Dr. Hardee, and Dr. Valenson have over 30 years of combined specialized experience performing state-of-the-art, minimally invasive procedures that are completed in a comfortable, outpatient setting with local anesthesia.
 As a result, there is little or no downtime and only minimal discomfort.